brianglass/anastasis/files/tuesday_matins.md

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-font-kerning: 10.0pt">Give me your right hand as I lie on the ground, O Forerunner, who stretched out your right hand and washed the Undefiled in the waters, and deliver me from defilement of body, cleansing me wholly by repentance and save me.</span>

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-font-kerning: 10.0pt">Soul, you have an opportunity to repent, shake off the heavy sleep of indifference, and with haste keep awake, crying out to the Master, Â‘At the intercessions of the Baptist take pity on me, O Compassionate!Â’</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-font-kerning: 10.0pt">Soul, you have an opportunity to repent, shake off the heavy sleep of indifference, and with haste keep awake, crying out to the Master, ‘At the intercessions of the Baptist take pity on me, O Compassionate!’</span>

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua; mso-font-kerning: 10.0pt">Tempests of passions and waves of wickedness have come right into my soul, blessed Forerunner.
 Hurry quickly to draw me out, you who washed in the streams of the river the calm Ocean of dispassion.</span>